Legend of the Dragon (TV series): United States

 From 2006 to 2007, Genius Entertainment released four DVD volumes that made up a portion of season 1.
 The first volume was released on 31 October 2006, and contains four episodes.
 The second and third volumes were released on 30 January 2007, containing five episodes each.
 The Fourth volume was released on 22 May 2007, and contained 6 episodes.
 On the same day, a box set was released containing the entirety of series 1, including an exclusive fifth volume of six episodes.
 This box set has been known for a factory manufacturing error where the sound in the episode "Hair of the Dog" cuts out after the first minute of the episode.

 Image Entertainment later released all 39 episodes in a single release boxset on 1 December 2009.

 Other

 The complete series was released on DVD in separate volumes in Bulgaria.
 Each season (13 episodes) consisted of five two-episode DVDs and one with three episodes.

-Comic book
+Media tie-ins

 In 2004, World Comics released a comic book tie-in to the series.